The Great New York State Fair, Syracuse

 Daily RV Camping

-Plan your camping trip for the Great New York State Fair!
-Conveniently located onsite in the Fair's Pink Lot the Fair has approximately 70 spaces (20' x 40') available for daily RV camping for 14 days (Tuesday, Aug.
-22 - Monday, Sept.
-4) on a first-come, first-served basis.
-The cost is $25.00 per day, which covers your RV parking site and one vehicle parking permit.
+Plan your camping trip for the Great New York State Fair.
+Conveniently located onsite in the Fair's Pink Lot, the Fair has approximately 70 spaces (20' x 40') available for daily RV parking for 14 days (Tuesday, August 21 to Monday, September 3) on a first-come, first-served basis.
+The cost is $25.68 per day, which covers your RV parking site and one vehicle parking permit.
 This fee does not include admission to the Fair.
 Find more information on RV camping here.

 • From NYC: 4 hours